rainjs/rainjs/doc/source/server/logging_guidelines.rst

 Fatal
 .....

-This means something **really really bad happened** and it crashed the server.
-You can't recover from the error and you have to restart the server.
-In this case the error has to be investigated yesterday.
-This is the case when you wake up the system administrator.
-This level should be used very rarely.
+This is the worst case scenario.
+In RAIN it means you can't recover from the error and you have to restart the server.
+These errors have to be fixed very fast because they might make the server unusable.

+This logging level should not be used in RAIN components or third party developers.

 When to use: